SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 response pages.
 User input can be via text-input fields, check boxes, drop-down lists, or any other browser-supported input.

+Function tests are often the most complex tests you'll automate, but are usually the most important.
+Typical tests can be for login, registration to the site, user account operations, account settings changes, complex data retrieval operations, among others.
+Function tests typically mirro the user-scenarios used to specify the features and design or your application.

 Testing Dynamic Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Every web page element has an Identifier, a name that can be use to locate the
+Often a web page element has a unique identifier used to uniquely locate that
+element within the page.
+Usually these are implemented using the html tag's
-element.
-These names can be static - for example, when you enter a search term
+'id' attribute or it's 'name' attribute.
+These names can be a static, i.e
-into Google, the text field in which you type your query is always named 'q'.
-These names can also be dynamic - generated fresh, new, and unique for every
+unchanging, string constant.
+They can also be dynamically generated values that
-instance of a web page.
-For example, some web servers might name a text entry
+vary each  instance of the page.
+For example, some web servers might name a diplayed
-field 'q1' on the first instance of a page, and 'q2' on the next instance of the
+document doc3861 one instance of a page, and 'doc6148' on a different instance of the
-same page, etc.  This means your test script could be looking at a different field
+page depending on what 'document' the user was retrieving.
+This means your test script which
-name every time you run the script.
-Dynamic names are usually on a result page
-of some given function.

-An example would be a result set of data returned to the user.
-Suppose each
-data result, in, say for example a list of documents, had a unique Identifier
-for each specific document.
-So, for a particular search, the search results
-page returns a data set with one set of documents and their corresponding
-Identifiers.
-Then, in a different search, the search results page returns
-a different data set where each document in the result set uses different
-Identifiers.

-An example will help.
-Dynamic content involve UI elements who Identifying
-properties change each time you open the page displaying them.
-For example,

-Dynamic HTML of an object might look as:
+is verify that a document exists may not have a consistent identifier to user for locating that
+document.
+Often, dynamic elements with varying identifiers are on some type of result page
+based on a user action.
+Thing though certainly depends on the function of the web application.

+Here's an example.

 .. code-block:: html

     <input type="checkbox" value="true" id="addForm:_ID74:_ID75:0:_ID79:0:
-	checkBox" name="addForm:_ID74:_ID75:0:_ID79:0:checkBox"/>
+	checkBox"/>

-This is HTML snippet for a check box.
-Its ID and name
+This shows an HTML tag for a check box.
+Its ID
-(addForm:_ID74:_ID75:0:_ID79:0:checkBox) are same and both are dynamic
-(they will change the next time you open the application).
-In this case
+(addForm:_ID74:_ID75:0:_ID79:0:checkBox) is a dynamically generated value.
+The next time the same page is opened it will likely be a different value.

 Ajax Tests
 ~~~~~~~~~~

+Ajax is a technology which supports dynamically changing user interface elements which can dynamically change without the browser having to reload the page, such as animation, RSS feeds, and real-time data updates among others.
+There's a countless ways Ajax can be used to update elements on a web page.
-Ajax is a technology which supports dynamic real-time UI elements such as animation and RSS feeds.
-In Ajax-driven web applications, data is retrieved from the application server without refreshing the page.
+But, the easy way to think of this is that in Ajax-driven applications, data can retrieved from the application server and then displayed on the page without reloading the entire page.
+Only a portion of the page, or strictly the element itself is reloaded.

 Verifying Results
 -----------------